jdevfullstack/lightweight-web-server/README.md

 a computer can only understand the presence or absence of an electrical pulse: that is, again, represented as 0 and 1.
 For today, of course, typical users will hate seeing 0s and 1s so programmers do the abstraction.

+This server is enabled for GET and POST methods.
+Please see the instructions.

 ## Q&A